EN-BAAK/ICAN/README.md

 - JavaScript
 - Bootstrap

-**Ican** project is a dynamic landing page that showcases various features with interactive elements and a focus on responsive design.
+**Vcan** project is a dynamic landing page that showcases various features with interactive elements and a focus on responsive design.